tonymih/tonymih.github.io/_posts/2022-11-30-cnn-fruit-classification.md

 We have made some huge strides in terms of making our network's predictions more accurate, and more reliable on new data.

-Our baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation elimited this almost entirely.
+Our baseline network suffered badly from overfitting - the addition of both Dropout & Image Augmentation eliminated this almost entirely.

 In terms of Classification Accuracy on the Test Set, we saw: